Mercedes-Benz ESG Conference 2024 Visual.

 Mercedes-Benz is making strong progress in decarbonising its supply chain.
 One example is CO₂-reduced steel processed using electric-arc furnaces (EAF) powered by renewable energy.
 The company is expanding its use in the USA and Europe.
 For example, Mercedes-Benz and Nucor agreed on the delivery of CO₂-reduced steel for its production plant in Tuscaloosa, Alabama.
 In addition, the supplier Steel Dynamics is already delivering CO₂-reduced steel to the US production site since last year.
 This steel contains a high share of recycled scrap content and is being produced with 100 percent renewable energy.
 Likewise, at least one third of the primary aluminium in MMA models will be produced using electricity from renewable sources in Europe.
 This can lead to CO₂ savings of at least 40 percent, compared to aluminium normally used in Europe.
 Use of recycled aluminium is also increasing.
 A special alloy used by the company’s in-house foundry in Mettingen contains a minimum of 25 per cent post-consumer scrap.
 Its carbon footprint of 2.8 kg CO₂ per kg of aluminium is around 70 percent lower than the European average for conventional aluminium.
 Another important planned cooperation in recycled aluminium from end-of-life vehicles is with TSR and Novelis.
 Using 86 percent content of TSR130 post-consumer recycled aluminium, it reduces CO₂ emissions by 73 percent.

 In line with the company’s ‘Design for Circularity’ approach, work continues to increase the share of secondary raw materials in series-production vehicles.
-The aim is to reduce the use of primary resources by 40 percent by 2030 compared to a conventional approach.
-By 2030, the share of secondary raw materials for the passenger car fleet is to be increased to an average of 40 per cent.
 For instance, the front and rear bumpers of the first MMA vehicle use nearly seven kilograms of mechanical recyclate – a share of 35 percent.

 At IAA 2023, Mercedes-Benz presented the Concept CLA Class, offering an insight into the family of vehicles based on the upcoming MMA platform.
 Along the entire value chain, the carbon footprint of MMA vehicles will be 40 percent lower compared to the preceding architecture.
 The MMA platform also offers benefits beyond the vehicle through bidirectional charging.
 This enables the vehicle to function as part of the electricity grid either Vehicle-to-Home (V2H) or Vehicle-to-Grid (V2G).
 For example, it can supply the home during a power cut.
 Likewise, it can store excess solar energy during the day then feed it back into the grid at night.
 Through the option of bidirectional charging at home, Mercedes-Benz is fulfilling the desire of many customers to combine their own individual mobility with a more sustainable way of living.
 The use of bidirectional charging may be subject to market-specific conditions subject to legislation and the requirements of energy suppliers.